sgreben/ok/README.md

 # What

 Here's a WIP implementation of the [K2 language](http://en.wikipedia.org/wiki/K_(programming_language)) in OCaml.
 Some basic things already work.
-A whole bunch of things is not yet implemented - most notably, n-ary functions and n-ary function application.
+A whole bunch of things does not yet.

 # Why

-fun, practice, finally learning K
+fun, practice etc

 # How